 Can loot treasures after the victorious battle.

 During phase 3, Shapeshifters can fully transform into a different form.
 The new form is psionic, can not cast spells, and use unarmed combat cards.
 Magical items and artifacts melt into a new form.
 They are sent to limbo until the shapeshifter transforms to its original form.
+In the Spellfire world, not all werebeasts are shapeshifters.
+The shapeshifting ability is specific to cards where it is directly written on the card.

 This is a designation for realms with snow or ice somewhere in the illustration.
 Some Spellfire cards are stronger or weaker, and champions get positive or negative bonuses in these areas.